 EVIDENCE OF NOTICE

-A declaration from the Chair or by the Vice-President (Administration) that notice has been properly given shall be conclusive evidence of giving such notice.
+A declaration from the Chair or by the Secretary General that notice has been properly given shall be conclusive evidence of giving such notice.

 ERRORS OR OMISSIONS IN NOTICE

 No error or omission in giving notice of an annual or general meeting or any adjourned meeting, whether annual or general, of the Members of the Corporation shall invalidate such meeting or make void any proceedings taken thereat.